pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

   and stack itself upon deletion of the CR.
 - Switching to an open source backend.

-Detailed documentation on the configuration on Stack CRs is available [here](https://github.com/pulumi/pulumi-kubernetes-operator/blob/master/docs/stacks.md).
+Detailed documentation on Stack CR configuration is available [here](https://github.com/pulumi/pulumi-kubernetes-operator/blob/master/docs/stacks.md).

 ### Extended Examples